hackingbeauty/react-mic/README.md

 Join the [Slack channel](https://hackingbeauty-slack-invite.herokuapp.com) if you have any questions or problems with React-Mic, React-Mic-Plus, or React-Sound-Display.
 I'm here to help you build amazing apps with audio recording capabilities.

-Customers of React-Mic-Plus and associated products frequently develop voice-activated apps, speech recognition apps, language learning apps, and much more.
+Customers of React-Mic-Gold, React-Mic-Plus, and associated products develop audio recording apps, voice-activated apps, speech recognition apps, language learning apps, and much more.

 &nbsp;
 &nbsp;